Defimap

 OKXcrypto cardsvirtual cardCEX cards

-OKX Card is a narrow product in the current Defimap dataset: a virtual card connected to OKX Pay.
+OKX Card is a narrow product in the current Defimap dataset: an OKX virtual card connected to OKX Pay.
 That makes it easier to understand than a broad premium card program, but it also limits the audience.
+If you are searching for an OKX virtual card, OKX physical card or OKX Pay card, start with one distinction: Defimap tracks this as a virtual spending card, not a physical debit card replacement.

-The card is not presented as a physical debit card with ATM access.
+The card is not presented as an OKX physical card with ATM access.
 It is better understood as a digital spending tool for OKX users who want online payments, travel bookings or mobile wallet spending from an OKX Pay-connected balance.

 That narrowness is not a weakness by itself.
 Many users do not need a physical card.
-But it means OKX Card should be compared against other virtual cards and exchange-linked spending products, not against full bank-like crypto accounts.
+But it means OKX Card should be compared against other virtual cards and exchange-linked spending products, not against full bank-like crypto accounts or ATM-focused debit cards.

 What Stands Out

 The first strength is simplicity.
 A virtual-only card avoids shipping, physical card replacement and ATM expectations.
-For users who mainly need digital spending, that can be enough.
+For users searching for an OKX physical card, that distinction is important: the tracked product is virtual-only.

 The second is integration with OKX Pay.
 Existing OKX users may prefer a card tied to an account they already understand rather than opening another provider account only for card access.